 - Have access to a computer with a working web camera and microphone; and

 In accordance with the requirements of the Standards for Registered Training Organisations and the National Code, Edna Training College provides the opportunity for students to apply to have their prior learning and experience recognised towards an accredited qualification or units of competence for which they are enrolled in.

 You may have obtained relevant skills and knowledge through prior formal training, workplace training or experience and may reduce the number of units or assessments required to be completed during the program.
 We will gather information about your prior experience and training history to determine the best pathway for you to achieve competency.

 The student is required to produce a range of written records or reports based on real workplace scenarios or based on a case study that is provided by the assessor.
 This will usually require the student to consider carefully the situation presented, undertake some research to inform their response and then to propose their recommended actions.
-There may be a practical portion for the student to demonstrate a range of skills relevant to the workplace.
-This could be by way of presentations or role-play activities.

 The student is required to participate in knowledge tests over the course of his or her study.
 The student will be required to individually complete the test.
 The student may research their answers from the course training materials and notes as well as relevant workplace references.

 With a Diploma of Business qualification, the skills you learn can help you find jobs and perform tasks in various areas of business, such as:

 Create and build your own brand, turning your vision into reality.